leonardodibari/Genie.jl/README.md

 # Genie.jl Evolution Simulation Package

-**Genie.jl** is a Julia package designed to simulate the evolution of multiple sequence alignments (MSAs) based on specified parameters and conditions.
-Its primary function, `run_evolution`, enables users to simulate evolutionary trajectories for amino acid or nucleotide codon sequences under complex interaction parameters.
+**Genie.jl** is a Julia package designed to simulate the evolution of multiple sequence alignments (MSAs) under diverse evolutionary models and constraints.
+It supports three main workflows:

+1. **MCMC on sequences (`run_evolution`)** – Simulate evolutionary trajectories for amino acid or nucleotide sequences using Gibbs and Metropolis sampling, with options for codon bias, random initialization, and saving intermediate MSAs.

+2. **Population-genetics evolution (`run_dir_evol_nucleo`)** – Simulate nucleotide-level population-genetics evolution, including mutation, selection, and amplification over multiple rounds.
+MSAs can be saved at specific rounds or intervals.

+3. **MCMC along phylogenetic trees (`run_evolution_ontree`)** – Simulate sequence evolution constrained by phylogenetic tree topology, supporting single or multiple trees and codon-level assignments.

-The complete description of the algorithm is available at
+The complete description of the underlying algorithm is available at:
 > Emergent time scales of epistasis in protein evolution
 > Leonardo Di Bari, Matteo Bisardi, Sabrina Cotogno, Martin Weigt, Francesco Zamponi;
 > doi: https://www.pnas.org/doi/10.1073/pnas.2406807121

 Please cite this article if you use Genie.jl!

-# Genie.jl Evolution Simulation Package

-**Genie.jl** is a Julia package designed to simulate the evolution of multiple sequence alignments (MSAs) based on specified parameters and conditions.
-Its primary function, `run_evolution`, enables users to simulate evolutionary trajectories for amino acid or nucleotide codon sequences under complex interaction parameters.

 # Installing the Genie Package via Git Clone